andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 This Application is based on 2D tile-based game.
-Student is required to implemented the applicaiton from scratch base on [Libraries](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html) provided.
+Student is required to build a explorable world that is composed of Hallways and Rooms.
 Please see [course website](https://sp18.datastructur.es/materials/proj/proj2/proj2) for more information.

 ------------------------------------------------------------------------------------------------------------------------